weeka-app/weeka.github.io/terms.md

             <div class="section">
                 <h3 class="section-title">Section 7.2 - Independent Developer Limitation</h3>
-                <p>You acknowledge that Weeka is developed and maintained by an independent developer, not a corporation, which inherently limits resources for support, updates, and liability coverage.</p>
+                <p>You acknowledge that Weeka is developed and maintained by an independent Developer, not a corporation, which inherently limits resources for support, updates, and liability coverage.</p>
             </div>

             <div class="section">
                 <h3 class="section-title">Section 7.3 - Indemnification</h3>
-                <p>You agree to indemnify and hold harmless the developer from any claims arising from:</p>
+                <p>You agree to indemnify and hold harmless the Developer from any claims arising from:</p>
                 <ul>
                     <li>Your use or misuse of the Application</li>
                     <li>Your violation of these Terms</li>